gradzikb/vim-abaqus/README.md

 ##Documentation

-The plugin has [documentation](https://github.com/gradzikb/vim-abaqus/blob/master/doc/abaqus.txt) with detail explanation of all functions and examples how to use them.
+The plugin has decent [documentation](https://github.com/gradzikb/vim-abaqus/blob/master/doc/abaqus.txt) with detail explanation of all functions and examples.

 Please read the documentation before you start using the plugin.